A.A.S. Forest TechnologyApply

 - NOTE: Students contemplating subsequent transfer should concentrate their freshman year electives in the social sciences and humanities.

 - NOTE: Students should also complete the first semester in chemistry, one semester in physics and a course in calculus prior to transferring.

 It is possible to be admitted without these courses, but subsequent progress in the program becomes more difficult.

 The freshman-year forest technology curriculum consists of general studies courses which may be taken at any accredited four-year, community, or agricultural college, or college of technology.

 The second year of the curriculum is offered at The Ranger School.
 Presented in a varied forest environment, the curriculum’s emphasis is on fundamental forestry knowledge and applied field training as well as the relationship between forest technology and managerial needs.
 About 50 percent of studies are devoted to field exercises, most of which are held at the school’s James F. Dubuar Forest.
 This excellent forest backdrop for the technology program provides a diverse laboratory for instructional purposes.

-High school students are encouraged to apply for admission by following the application proceedures listed on page 9.
-Accepted applicants will be guaranteed a place for their sophomore year at Wanakena upon successful completion of the first year requirements.
+High school students are encouraged to apply for admission by following the appropriate application procedures.
+Accepted applicants will be guaranteed a place for their sophomore year at the Wanakena Campus upon successful completion of the first year requirements.
 Students not applying while in high school should apply in the fall semester of their freshman year of college.
 All applicants are encouraged to contact The Ranger School to arrange for a tour of the campus and its facilities.